 Machines known as stump grinders will mechanically grind out the tree’s main root plate, leaving fine sawdust.
 Serpico will clean up any root debris inevitably left around the area of stump removal and the majority of any remaining sawdust in soil will eventually decompose.

 Talk to your Serpico Branch Manager to discuss your vision to fill the blank space made from no longer seeing a tree or a stump!
 Tree crews and your manager will then specify how deep the stump should be ground.
 Shallow grinding, 8-10 inches, is normally sufficient for laying turf — and we will allow for deeper grinding — one foot, or more, if we’re replanting or updating with new landscaping or adding new efficient irrigation updates.

 Landscaping + Tree Care: Serpico’s ‘All-In-1’ Green Partnership

 As a locally certified green business in the SF Bay area, Serpico looks at your landscaping holistically — so all the little details matter as part of A Grander Purpose.
 For example, think about what you want to do with the sawdust remaining from grinding out a tree stump.
 It can be left to fill in the tree trunk’s empty vacancy, or the sawdust can be used as recycled mulch in other areas of your association’s HOA, retail or business/municipal community property.
 Any diseased wood will be removed completely.

-If your landscape design committee would like to replant the area surrounding a stump removal, let’s talk about ways you’d like Serpico Landscaping to transform the new open area so as to meet your team’s design goals.
+If your landscape design committee would like to replant the area surrounding a stump removal, let’s talk about ways you’d like Serpico Landscaping to transform the new open area so as to meet your team’s landscaping and design goals.